 We should now see 3 matrices with dimensions 3x3 each.

 The numbers indicated are the number of vessels that move between the origin (labels on the left) to the destination (labels at the top).
-We see a slight increase for all traffic between Antwerp and Rotterdam and vice versa and a slight decrease for traffic between Rotterdam and Hamburg and vice versa.
+We see a decrease of all traffic in the second week compared to the first week.

 These numbers are absolute numbers, and sometimes it is more informative to use percentages.
-To do so, there are two possibilities:
+To look at percentages: